Klara Berg

 Klara Berg (6 March 1925 – 2 March 2011) was a Norwegian politician for the Christian Democratic Party.

 Berg was born in Eldalen in March 1925.
 She served as a deputy representative to the Norwegian Parliament from Sogn og Fjordane during the terms 1981–1985 and 1985–1989.
-Berg was also a member of Gaular municipality council from 1967 to 1991, and a member of Sogn og Fjordane county council.
+Berg was also a member of the municipal council of Gaular Municipality from 1967 to 1991, and a member of Sogn og Fjordane county council.

 Her sister Magny Bell Fossen was also a politician, but represented the Centre Party.